modelcroissant/SearchSmartly/README.md

 | CSV 1,000,000 rows | 184.979s | 27.374s | 14.458s | 999,681 |
 | JSON + CSV + XML | 189.564s | 32.126s | 15.870s | 1,000,665 |

 The fast version consistently outperforms the original implementation, achieving sub-30 seconds processing time for CSV data and sub-1 second processing time for XML and JSON data.
+The lightning version builds upon the fast version, demonstrating even further improvements in processing speed.
+With lightning, the CSV processing time is reduced by approximately 47% compared to the fast version.
 These optimisations result in significantly improved efficiency and scalability for importing Point of Interest data into the database.

 ### Future Enhancements:

-While the fast version demonstrates substantial improvements in processing speed, there are opportunities for further optimisation.
-Potential enhancements include utilising SQLite's BEGIN CONCURRENT mode for asynchronous database writes, exploring alternative database engines for improved concurrency, and optimising file processing algorithms for even faster data extraction.
+While the fast and lightning versions demonstrate substantial improvements in processing speed, there were opportunities for further optimisation as shown in lightning.
+I believe that lightning is the fastest version possible without going to compiled language or using a different database engine that allows concurrent writes.

 This code could also benefit from refactoring to adopt an object-oriented programming (OOP) approach, enhancing its modularity and setting a foundation for improved extensibility and future development.
 By restructuring the code into classes that encapsulate specific functionalities, such as file processing, database interaction, and data validation, we can achieve a more organised and maintainable codebase.
 This modular approach enables easier extension and modification of individual components, facilitating smoother integration of new features or enhancements in the future.